 The whole course is on permanent paths or running track and is about as flat as they come.
 The course description makes the route sounds quite complicated, but it’s actually really straightforward, with marshals and/or cones to stop you taking any wrong turns.
 Although it’s a busy parkrun, the paths are wide enough that it doesn’t feel too congested.
 Longford Park is very pleasant to run around and it’s a good course even in poor weather.
 It is one of the flattest courses I’ve run and I can’t remember there being any hills or inclines whatsoever.
 I think it would be possible to get a very good time at Stretford parkrun.

-Although I didn’t notice any of this on the way round, Longford Park is home to lots of facilities, including tennis and basketball courts, bowling green and wildlife garden, so there’s plenty to do there on a nice day.
+Although I didn’t notice any of this on the way round, Longford Park is home to lots of facilities (outside toilets), including tennis and basketball courts, bowling green and wildlife garden, so there’s plenty to do there on a nice day.
 It’s also only a 15 minute drive from the Trafford Centre or Manchester city centre.

 Official Event Page: Stretford parkrun

 Subjective PB potential: 10/10 – completely flat with wide paths

 Distance Displayed on Suunto Spartan Trainer: 4.96 km